YunzhuLi/PyFleX/README.md

 ## Demo

-Directly run the python script to see the environments.
+Following we provided 6 environments for you to play with.
+Directly run the python scripts to see the simulation results.
 Screenshots will be stored in `${PYFLEXROOT}/bindings/examples/test_[env]/`.

-**FluidFall** - Two drops of high-viscosity fluids are falling down and merging with each other.
+- **FluidFall** - Two drops of high-viscosity fluids are falling down and merging with each other.

     cd ${PYFLEXROOT}/bindings/examples
     python test_FluidFall.py